jkim1998/Movie-DB-/README.md

 - mobile, zoomed in/out style

 #Low priority
+- help center? or replace with something useful
 - .env setting (export to APP.js and export from APP.js?)
 - Newsletter (custom required form)